 Thomas Hardy is a worthwhile case-study for this idea, since an initial enthusiasm for his work, associated with Larkin and British poets of the 1950s, was in part owing to his seeming an alternative to Modernism—where that meant something deeper than formal fragmentation, but a consciousness of European Literature, apprehended as a whole at the instant when its unity was imperiled.
 For some of his admirers, Hardy’s poetry seemed a way out of so enormous a past, either because of its English horizons or else because of its foregrounding of personal, rather than national or cosmopolitan, history.

-But Hardy’s poetry towers over the close of the nineteenth century as Wordsworth’s towered over its start; it is new in its attainment of a loft and quality that is among the most difficult for poets to attain—namely, a style that is both plain and elevated: a severe yet lofty style that accommodates the cadences of spoken idiom.
+But Hardy’s poetry towers over the close of the nineteenth century as Wordsworth’s towered over its start; it is new in its attainment of a heroic grandeur and quality that is among the most difficult for poets to attain—namely, a style that is both plain and elevated: a lofty style that accommodates the cadences of spoken idiom.
 In terms of the critical standards of his day, Hardy writes lines that could be set among Arnold’s touchstones, all of which are defined by their mutually reinforcing plainness and elevation.

 To acknowledge as much suggests also that it is wrong to think Hardy’s poetry closed to history or open primarily to provincial and personal experience.
 Like Wordsworth’s great poetry, most clearly his Immortality Ode, Hardy’s poetry registers and communicates a novel apprehension of time as humans experience it individually and collectively.
 The lyric purity for which Hardy’s poetry is sometimes celebrated (and which is usually an excuse for a discussion of intimacy or subjectivity, or something along those blurry lines) is a distraction from the real challenge it poses criticism: what apprehension of historicity is contained by its judgments of form and style?